jrichardsz/jrichardsz/README.md

 ![](https://badgen.net/badge/StackOverflow/16K/3988FB)

 <br><br>
-FullStack Architect & Developer, Linux and sci-fi fan
+FullStack Architect & Developer, Linux and sci-fi lover
 ----------------------------------

 I am a software developer with more than thirteen years of experience on writing almost all types of software (web, desktop, mobile, daemon, cli, devops) in all the stages (plan, design, develop, build, release, test, deploy, monitoring) and with a hint of artificial intelligence.